cjustinas/BSW-Data-Course/chapter3.md

 skills: 2
 key: b8cf4b8501
 ```
 Your manager is convinced there is positive correlation between customer's age and their lifetime value.
 This means that the independent variable of age influences the dependent variable of profit.
 In other words, the older the customer, the more profit the bank receives from doing business with them.

-This could happen for a variety of reasons.
-Your task is to explore the manager's hypothesis further.
+This dependency could exist for a variety of reasons.
+Also, correlation does not always mean causation, but the relationship is interesting to explore nonetheless.

+Your task is to investigate the manager's hypothesis further.

 We will use the `corr()` pandas function to see if your manager is right.